J. T. Edson: Biography

 His parents married at Whitwell Parish Church of St. Lawrence on 5 April 1926, and John Thomas (J.T.)
 Edson (junior) was their first child.
 In June 1928 the Edson family suffered a sudden bereavement when 7-year-old John Vincent Edson, the young son of John Edson's namesake cousin John R Edson, died suddenly; a month later, John Thomas Edson himself also died in July 1928, leaving Eliza a 23-year-old widow with a six-month-old baby son.
 Eliza Edson remarried in 1946 when J.T.
 Edson was 18 years old.

 J. T. Edson joined the British Army at the age of 18 years in 1946.
 Edson served in the army for 12 years as a Dog Trainer.
 He saw active service in Korea and Africa.

-Cooped up in barracks for long periods, he devoured books by the great escapist writers (Edgar Rice Burroughs, Robert McCraig, Nelson C. Nye and Edgar Wallace).
-He also sat through hours of movies starring John Wayne, Randolph Scott, Errol Flynn and his all-time favourite, Audie Murphy.
-His first appearance in print was "Hints on Self-Preservation when attacked by a War Dog" in the Osnabrück camp magazine Shufti in 1947.
+Cooped up in barracks for long periods, he read books by escapist writers such as Edgar Rice Burroughs, Robert McCraig, Nelson C. Nye and Edgar Wallace.
+He also watched films starring John Wayne, Randolph Scott, Errol Flynn and his all-time favourite, Audie Murphy.
+His first published work was "Hints on Self-Preservation when attacked by a War Dog" in the Osnabrück camp magazine Shufti in 1947.
 Acquiring a typewriter in the early 1950s and putting it to good use while posted to Hong Kong, by the time of his discharge he had written 10 Westerns, an early version of Bunduki and the first of the short detective-type stories starring Waco.

 Edson decided to leave the Army on his marriage and as he and his wife began to raise their six children, he sought to turn his hobby of writing into an income to support his family.
 He won second prize (with Trail Boss, first published in 1961) in the Western division of a literary competition run by Brown & Watson Ltd, which led to the publication of 46 novels with them, becoming a major source of revenue for the company.
-He sometimes needed additional income and also served as a postman, and the proprietor of a fish and chip shop.
+He sometimes needed additional income and also worked as a postman, and was the proprietor of a fish and chip shop.
 He branched out as a writer and wrote five series of short stories (Dan Hollick, Dog Handler) for the Victor boys' paper, and wrote the box captions for comic strips, which instilled discipline and the ability to convey maximum information with minimum words.